 Built in 1928 in an Italian Renaissance style, the Beverly Wilshire has catered to the jet set who come to Rodeo Drive for diamonds and luxury shopping.
 With an elegant clientele, the chandeliers and marble are no surprise, nor are the shiny cars lined up out front.
 Today, it’s the home of CUT, Wolfgang Puck’s LA-based steakhouse, and well-appointed rooms featuring top-notch amenities.

 Built in 1933, The Georgian is a hard hotel to miss, and even better, 100 percent of its rooms have a view of the ocean.
 Its Art Deco (and bright aqua) façade is as distinctive as the celebrities it has hosted, which include Clark Gable and Carole Lombard.
 But its history is ultimately more intriguing than the celebrity stars who have visited: the hotel was actually one of LA’s first speakeasies during the prohibition, drawing infamous characters like Bugsy Siegel and Fatty Arbuckle.
 It was also one of the first to feature modern facilities like a beauty parlor and barber shop.

-This 1926 historic landmark hotel in Santa Monica has built a fabled reputation in the last 75 years.
-The Casa del Mar boasts Art Deco architecture and incredible views of the ocean (it is, after all, the sister property to the famously luxurious Shutters on the Beach).
-Its location has drawn high-profile visitors since its debut when it opened as a members-only resort.
+This 1926 historic landmark hotel in Santa Monica has built a fabled reputation over the last 75 years.
+The Casa del Mar boasts Art Deco touches and incredible views of the ocean (it is, after all, the sister property to the famously luxurious Shutters on the Beach).
+Its location has drawn high-profile visitors since its debut, when it opened as a members-only resort.
 After a $60 million renovation in 1999, Casa del Mar is poised to continue attracting the rich and famous.